Using a Comma after an Adverbial Clause or Phrase

 Note: When the introduction is a participle phrase describing the subject of the sentence, you must separate the participle phrase and the subject with a comma.
 For example:

-Most of the scene-setting words are classified as adverbs.
-When they are made up of more than one word, they are called adverbial phrases or clauses.
-When they're just one word, it is a common practice to drop the comma.
+It's Okay to Drop the Comma after a One-word "Introduction"Most of the scene-setting words are classified as adverbs.
+When they are made up of more than one word, they are called adverbial phrases or adverbial clauses.
+When they're just one word, it is a common to drop the comma.
 For example:

 - The day before yesterday, I caught another 10lb bass.
 (A comma is expected after an introductory adverbial phrase.)